|Des and Mick Online > The Chronicles of Des and Mick|

 Welcome to the bizarre world of Des and Mick!

 Des and Mick, that's them up there, with their friends.
 They are the stars of some mildly amusing stories I write now and again.

-This website will introduce you to the world of Des and Mick.
-It includes profiles of all the characters, complete with colour pictures, and a chance to read stories from the ever-growing Des and Mick archive.
-The tone is decidedly comedic, not to be taken too seriously, and has even been known to veer towards self-parody.
+This website will introduce you to the world of Des and Mick, and includes 270 stories from the Des and Mick archive.
+The tone is decidedly comedic, definitely not to be taken too seriously.
 I can guarantee you will never have read anything like this before!!